Construction Project Management Services and Construction Books

 7. Because of poor documentation, contractors may add numerous clarifications and exclusions to their bid.
 This can:

-b.
-Result in the time required to adjudicate the prices being extended while the queries and exclusions are resolved.
+• Result in the time required to adjudicate the prices being extended while the queries and exclusions are resolved with the contractors.

-What should be included in the owner’s tender or bidding request?
+What should be included in the owner’s tender or bid request?

-So what should be included in the documentation to enable construction companies to formulate their price?
+So what should be included in the project pricing documentation to enable construction companies to formulate their price?

 1. A full Scope of Works for the portion of works the contractor must carry out.